gargroh/react-table-plugins/docs/useExportData.md

 The following options are supported on any `Column` object passed to the `columns` options in `useTable()`

 - `disableExport: Bool`

   - Optional
   - Defaults to `false`
   - If set to `true`, this column will not be exported with data

--`getColumnExportValue: Function(column) => string`
+- `getColumnExportValue: Function(column) => string`

   - Optional
   - This function is used to overwrite exported value of Header for this column

--`getCellExportValue: Function(row, column) => string`
+- `getCellExportValue: Function(row, column) => string`
   - Optional
   - This function is used to overwrite exported value for this cell

 ### Instance Properties